OpenDriveLab/OpenLane/README.md

 ## Get Started
 Please follow these steps to make yourself familiar with the OpenLane dataset.
 Create an issue if you need any further information.
 ### Download
-You can download the entire OpenLane dataset [here](data/README.md)
+You can download the entire OpenLane dataset [here](data/README.md).
+Note that before using OpenLane dataset, you should register at waymo.com/open and agreed to these Terms since OpenLane is built on top of Waymo Open Dataset.

 ### Evaluation Kit
 We provide evaluation tools on both lane and CIPO, following the same data format as Waymo and common evaluation pipeline in 2D/3D lane detection.
 Please refer to [Evaluation Kit Instruction](eval/README.md)